1951 Nash Rambler Airflyte Landau – SOLD!

-Nash, the independent automaker that would eventually morph into American Motors when it merged with Hudson, provided consumers with a number of differentiated offerings over the years.
-One of the more interesting ideas was their Rambler Airflyte Landau such as this restored 1951 example listed earlier this week here on Craigslist near Allentown, Pennsylvania.
+Nash, the independent automaker that would eventually morph into American Motors when it merged with Hudson, provided consumers with several differentiated offerings over the years.
+One of the more interesting ideas was their Rambler Airflyte Landau, such as this restored 1951 example originally listed in December 2020 on Craigslist near Allentown, Pennsylvania.
 The current caretaker has it listed for $19,900.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller their Rambler priced between the #4 “Fair” (Daily Driver) estimate of $16,100 and the #3 “Good” estimate of $23,400.
-If you are serious about buying this rare Nash, you can start the conversation by either calling or texting the current caretaker of the past four years at (484) 903-1611.
-When you do, please remember to mention you saw Rambler featured here on GuysWithRides.com

-The new Nash Rambler came only in a convertible body, a style that had a higher price in the marketplace and incorporating more standard features that make the open-top models suitable more for leisure-type use than ordinary transportation.
-With a base price of $1,808, the Nash Rambler was priced slightly lower than the base convertible models from its intended competition.
-To further increase the value to buyers, the Nash Rambler was well equipped compared to the competition and included numerous items as standard equipment such as whitewall tires, full wheel covers, electric clock, and even a pushbutton AM radio that were available at extra cost on all other cars at that time.
+The new Nash Rambler came only in a convertible body.
+This style had a higher price in the marketplace and incorporated more standard features that make the open-top models suitable more for leisure-type use than ordinary transportation.
+With a base price of $1,808, the Nash Rambler was slightly lower than the base convertible models from its intended competition.
+To further increase the value to buyers, the Nash Rambler was well equipped compared to the competition.
+It included numerous items as standard equipment, such as whitewall tires, full-wheel covers, an electric clock, and even a pushbutton AM radio that were available at extra cost on all other cars then.

 Here’s a commercial from 1950 showing the Airflyte’s unique top in action:

-Vintage Rambler Airflytes rarely come up for sale and this driver-quality example appears to a great way to enjoy the collector car hobby.
-The owner’s description indicates this Nash is thoroughly sorted and kept nicely original.
+Vintage Rambler Airflytes rarely come up for sale, and this driver-quality example is a great way to enjoy the collector car hobby.
+The owner’s description indicates that Nash is thoroughly sorted and kept nicely original.
 Good luck with the purchase!